A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Conclusions

 Importantly, the abundance pattern and physical conditions observed in RXCJ2248-ID3 can only be explained if the galaxy is caught during a narrow evolutionary window within a few Myr of a massive, compact starburst when WN stars dominate chemical feedback.
 At low metallicity, stars require higher initial masses to reach the WR phase, making such enrichment episodes rare and dependent on sufficiently high SFRs to fully populate the upper IMF.
-Further, the WN phase itself is extremely short-lived ($\sim0.03-0.3$ Myr), and easily masked by subsequent WC winds, CCSNe, or AGB stars contributions.
-These timing and SFR constraints make WR-driven N/O enhancement a rare phenomenon associated with extreme starburst conditions occurring at high-redshift, but which are scarce in the local universe.
+Furthermore, the WN phase itself is extremely short-lived ($\sim0.03-0.3$ Myr), and easily masked by subsequent WC winds, CCSNe, or AGB stars contributions.
+These timing and SFR constraints make WR-driven N/O enhancement a rare phenomenon associated with extreme starburst conditions that are more common in the early Universe, and which are scarce in the local Universe.

-Our results suggest that the WN-driven N/O enrichment we observe is not a peculiar property of a single system, but rather a brief phase that essentially all high-redshift galaxies with sufficiently high SFR surface densities to produce significant numbers of WN stars likely undergo.
-In particular, the work of \citet{topping25a} can be used to link N/O outliers to the most extreme [\ion{O}{3}]+H$\beta$ equivalent widths.
-The observed frequency of such equivalent widths combined with the short lifetime of the WN phase implies a burst cycle of order $\sim50$ Myr, consistent with galaxies repeatedly cycling through short, bursty episodes of enrichment.
-Thus, the GLIMPSE-D spectrum of RXCJ2248-ID3 provides not only the first direct evidence of WN stars shaping the chemical evolution of $z>6$ galaxies, but also a timing argument that situates N/O outliers as a natural, fleeting, phase of high-redshift star formation.
+Our results suggest that the WN-driven N/O enrichment we observe is not a peculiar property of a single system, but rather a brief phase that essentially all high-redshift galaxies ($z>5$) with sufficiently high SFR surface densities to produce significant numbers of WN stars likely undergo.
+In particular, the work of \citet{topping25a} can be used to link N/O outliers to the most extreme [\ion{O}{3}]+H$\beta$ EWs.
+The observed frequency of such EWs combined with the short lifetime of the WN phase implies a burst cycle of order $\sim50$ Myr, consistent with galaxies repeatedly cycling through short, bursty episodes of enrichment.
+Thus, the GLIMPSE-D spectrum of RXCJ2248-ID3 provides not only the first direct evidence of WN stars shaping the chemical evolution of $z>5$ galaxies, but also a timing argument that situates N/O outliers as a natural, fleeting, phase of high-redshift star formation.

-Taken together, our findings are a glimpse into a short-lived phase of chemically-selective enrichment from WN stars at cosmic dawn, providing a physically self-consistent solution to the extreme N/O enhancement and relative C/O depletion observed in RXCJ2248-ID3 and other high-redshift galaxies.
-Thus, this galaxy serves as a benchmark case for interpreting chemically enriched, stratified, multiphase starbursts in the early universe.
+Taken together, our findings are a glimpse into a short-lived phase of chemically-selective enrichment from WN stars at cosmic dawn, providing a physically self-consistent solution to the extreme N/O enhancement and relative C/O depletion observed in RXCJ2248-ID3 and galaxies like it.
+Thus, RXCJ2248-ID3 serves as a benchmark case for interpreting chemically enriched, stratified, multiphase starbursts in the early Universe.

 \facilities{JWST (NIRSpec)} \software{ \texttt{astropy} \citep{astropy:2013, astropy:2018, astropy:2022}, \texttt{calwebb}, \texttt{jupyter} \citep{kluyver16}, \texttt{numpy} version 1.26 \citep{harris20}, \texttt{PyNeb} version 1.1.14 \citep{luridiana15}, \texttt{python}, \texttt{lmfit} \citep{newville15}, \texttt{mpfit} \citep{markwardt09}, \texttt{scipy.optimize.curve\_fit}, \texttt{BAGPIPES} \citep{carnall18}, \texttt{BPASS} version 2.14 \citep{eldridge17}, \texttt{cloudy} version 23.01 \citep{chatzikos23, gunasekera23}, \texttt{msaexp} pipeline version 0.9.8 \citep{msaexp} }